Last Updated on 2024/11/12 by BrieferBob

 Audits Matter!

 The Boycott Autism Speaks website has posted an audited financial report for 2012.
-This audit reveals expenditures of slightly over $64 million.
-Most noteworthy, Autism Speaks passed along only one-third of these expenditures toward actual program expenses.
+Notwithstanding, this audit reveals expenditures of slightly over $64 million.
+Still, most noteworthy, Autism Speaks passed along only one-third of these expenditures toward actual program expenses.
 Only about 4% ($2.05 million) actually went toward supporting autistic individuals and affected families.
 The largest expenditure of $22,861,019 (36%) was allocated for salaries, benefits, and payroll taxes.
 Science grants and awards grabbed another $15,790,797 (25%) of the total expenditures.
 Yes, you read these figures right!
 MILLIONS!

 Furthermore, Autism Parenting Magazine published a very strong article written by a mother of an autistic child.
 She addressed the issue as to what drove her to boycott Autism Speaks.
 It’s worth the read for those who are hedging as to what the correct action for themselves should be.